How To: Raise an Engaged Citizen

 “Democracy is an active, ongoing project that requires participation.
 Yet many children are not even being taught its basics,” she explains.
 “Fewer hours are dedicated to civics education than ever.”.”

 To help parents navigate, she recently created a new road map: How to Raise a Citizen (And Why It’s Up to You to Do It), published by Jossey-Bass this past August.
-Here are four of its key takeaways:
+Professor Cormack also recently held a conversation about her book at Theodore's Books Oyster Bay, New York), which was also broadcast on C-SPAN.
+Here are four of the book's key takeaways:

 1. Be Willing To Do The Work.